Juanj1536/WHSTechNotes/journal.md

 3.Some things I could do to not be stressed is take a nap or take a break.
 4.A goal I have for the rest of the year is to have mostly A's and mabey a B. I will try doing my homework and all my assignments.
 5.I never feel overwhelmed.
+# April 7, 2025
+Artifical intelligence is becoming more popular in schools.
+AI tutors can help students learn and get better test scores.
+A school in Austin, Texas used AI tutors to help students get ready for tests, and the results were great.
+The students' scores got so much better that they were in the top 2% in the whole country.AI tutors can give students lessons that are just right for them, find out where they need more help, and give feedback and support.
+They can also help students stay organized and manage their time well.
+While AI tutors can be really useful, it's important to remember that they can't replace human teachers.
+Human teachers can give emotional support, guidance, and mentorship that AI tutors can't.